mse-org/mseide-msegui/help/fpdoc/README.txt

-         MSEgui+MSEide API Documentation
+         MSEide+MSEgui API Documentation
          ═══════════════════════════════

 This directory contains a fpdoc project file [msegui-docs-project.xml] for all of MSEgui.
-Currently their is very little actual documentation content written, but hopefully this will change in the future.
+Currently their is very little actual documentation content written, but hopefully this will change over time.

 API documentation is a vital part of any framework's success.
-So I welcome others to contribute to this effort so that MSEgui can finally have some real API documentation.
-The idea is to keep adding little bits at a time (especially if Martin shares some knowledge via the mailing list), and eventually it will become more and more useful to new comers.
+So we welcome others to contribute to this effort so that MSEgui can finally have some real API documentation.
+The idea is to keep adding little bits at a time, and eventually it will become more and more useful to newcomers.

 Saying than, the usage of fpdoc will generate skeleton [empty] documentation entries, which in itself is still very useful to browse or